-Refugee Crisis: The Root Cause is Imperialism (Page 2) Also published or cited in Rebel Youth, the Centre for Research on Globalization, Dissident Voice, CounterPunch, and Press TV as “Refugee Crisis is a Crisis of Imperialism”.
+Refugee Crisis: The Root Cause is Imperialism (Page 2) Also published or cited in Rebel Youth, the Centre for Research on Globalization, Dissident Voice, CounterPunch, the Centre for Land and Warfare Studies, and Press TV as “Refugee Crisis is a Crisis of Imperialism”.

 The widely circulated photo of Aylan Kurdi, a three-year-old Syrian boy whose body was found on a beach in Turkey and whose family was “making a final, desperate attempt to flee to relatives in Canada even though their asylum application had been rejected” by the Harper Government, has caused widespread outrage and forced Western leaders to acknowledge that there is a “refugee crisis”.